-The Scheme may invest more than 35% of the Scheme's property in such securities issued by any one body as listed in Appendix 1.

-More than 35% of the Scheme's property may be invested in such securities issued by any one such issuer provided that:
+The Scheme may invest more than 35% of the Scheme's property in government and public securities issued by any one body as listed in Appendix 1.
+More that 35% of the Company's property may be invested in such securities issued by any one such issuer provided that:

-- (1) the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objective of the Scheme; - (2) no more than 30% in value of the scheme property consists of such securities of any one issue; - (3) the scheme property includes such securities issued by that or another issuer, of at least six different issues.
+- (1) the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objective of the Scheme; - (2) no more than 30% in value of the scheme property consists of such securities of any one issue; - (3) the scheme property includes such securities issued by that or another issuer, of at least six different issues.(4) the disclosures in COLL 3.2.6R(8) and COLL 4.2.5R(3)(i) have been made.